usra-riacs/stochastic-benchmark/README.md

 These plots are produced based on experimental data from the execution of such solvers in seen instances of the problem family and evaluated further in an unseen subset of problems.
 More details of the methodology have been presented in the [APS March meeting](https://meetings.aps.org/Meeting/MAR22/Session/F38.5) and [INFORMS Annual meeting](https://www.abstractsonline.com/pp8/#!/10693/presentation/8455) conferences.
 A manuscript explaining the methodology is in preparation.
-The performance plot, or as we like to call it *Windows Sticker*, is a graphical representation of the expected performance of a solution method or parameter setting strategy with an unseen instance from the same problem family that it is generated aiming to answer the question With X% confidence, will we find a solution with Y quality after using R resource?
+The performance plot, or as we like to call it *Window Sticker*, is a graphical representation of the expected performance of a solution method or parameter setting strategy with an unseen instance from the same problem family that it is generated aiming to answer the question With X% confidence, will we find a solution with Y quality after using R resource?
 Consider that the quality metric and the resource values can be arbitrary functions of the parameters and performance of the given solver, providing a flexible analysis tool for its performance.

 The current package implements the following functionality: